JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Desurvive/Groupe_dEtude_du_LU_Juin_1979_Lettre_2.md

 The Urantia Book says:

 > _Law is life itself and not the rules of its conduct.
 Evil is a transgression of law, not a violation of the rules of conduct pertaining to life, which *is* the law.
 Falsehood is not a matter of narration technique but something premeditated as a perversion of truth.
 The creation of new pictures out of old facts, the restatement of parental life in the lives of offspring—these are the artistic triumphs of truth.
 The shadow of a hair’s turning, premeditated for an untrue purpose, the slightest twisting or perversion of that which is principle—these constitute falseness.
 But the fetish of factualized truth, fossilized truth, the iron band of so-called unchanging truth, holds one blindly in a closed circle of cold fact.
-One can be technically right as to fact and everlastingly wrong in the truth._ ([UB 48:6.33](/en/The_Urantia_Book/48#p6_33))
+One can be technically right as to fact and everlastingly wrong in the truth._ (<a id="a147_809"></a>[UB 48:6.33](/en/The_Urantia_Book/48#p6_33))

 This is why it is necessary to have a model that you can count on and whose authenticity is guaranteed.